RustaceansKenya/driver-development-book/driver_book/src/svd2rust.md

 # svd2rust

-Once you read the datasheet, and understand the memory mapping, pin-layout and whatever else you wanted to get straight, you begin to safely abstract the board.
+Once you read the datasheet, and understand the memory mappings, pin-layout and whatever else you wanted to get straight, you begin to safely abstract the board.

 ### SVD files